linuxdeepin/deepin-manual/manual-assets/personal/deepin-music/en_US/index.md

 ### Remove Music from Playlist

-1. Select a playlist from "Playlists", and them select the music you want to remove from it.
+1. Select a playlist from "Playlists", and select the music you want to remove from it.
-2. Right-click.
-3. Select **Remove from play queue** to remove it from the playlist.
+2. Right-click and select **Remove from play queue** to remove the music from the playlist.

 ![0|remove](jpg/removefromlist.png)

 ### Delete Playlist

-2. Right-click the playlist to be deleted and select **Delete**.
+1. Right-click the playlist in "Playlists" to be deleted and select **Delete**.
-3. In the popup window, select **Delete** to confirm the operation.
+2. In the pop-up window, select **Delete** to confirm the operation.

 ![0|deletelist](jpg/deletelist.png)